-Whether you want to cheer as the Chiefs take the field against the Eagles in Super Bowl LVII, watch the Nashville Predators dominate the ice, or catch any other game-day event, these top-notch Nashville sports bars — from classic to current — all supply good food and drink, energetic vibes, and of course wall-to-wall televisions so sports lovers don’t miss a moment of the action.
+Nashville has come into its own as a sports town, checking off its major sports league bucket list with a professional football, hockey, and soccer team.
+Whether you want to cheer on the Titans as they hit the field, watch the Nashville Predators dominate the ice, or root for Nashville SC as they kick their way to glory, these top-notch Nashville sports bars — from classic to current — all supply good food and drink, energetic vibes, and wall-to-wall television screens so sports lovers don’t miss a moment of the action.

-Catch the Super Bowl at These Top Nashville Sports Bars
+Catch a Game at These Top Nashville Sports Bars

 Scoreboard Bar & Grill

-Open since 1996, Scoreboard Bar & Grill across from the Opryland Hotel is known for smoked barbecue and hot chicken — and it’s also a popular place to watch football.
+Open since 1996, Scoreboard Bar & Grill across from the Opryland Hotel has been known for its smoked barbecue and hot chicken — but it’s also a popular place to watch football with over 45 television sets positioned throughout the bar.
+You’ll find the requisite sports bar grub, like pulled pork nachos, wings, and pizza along with an assortment of bushwhackers.
 Take note that this is an official Packers Backers bar.

 Noble's Kitchen & Beer Hall

-While the Break Room lounge and patios on the second floor of this Maxwell beer hall are for adults only, the first floor of Noble’s is family-friendly until 10 p.m. and has plenty of screens throughout to take in those weekend games.
-You’ll also find dozens of craft beer drafts and even more bottles and cans, plus sliders, smoked meats, and a meat-and-three menu with plenty of classic options.
+While the Break Room lounge on the second floor of this East Nashville beer hall is for adults only, the first floor of Noble’s is family-friendly until 10 p.m. and has plenty of screens throughout to take in those weekend games.
+You’ll also find dozens of craft beer drafts (there are 60 taps) and even more bottles and cans served alongside sliders, smoked meats, and a meat-and-three menu with plenty of classic options.

 Beyond the Edge

-Beyond the Edge in Five Points has a solid selection of beers on tap with daily two-for-one drink deals, a pretty extensive food menu focused on wings, quesadillas, and burgers, and over 30 televisions.
+Beyond the Edge in Five Points has a solid selection of 25 beers on tap with two-for-one drafts on Thursday (and two-for-one beers on Sunday), a pretty extensive food menu focused on wings, quesadillas, and burgers, and over 30 TVs for prime sports viewing.

 Neighbors (multiple locations)

 What began as a little offshoot of a hair salon in Sylvan Park has become a popular three-bar operation for co-owners Victoria and Zach Piller, who now have boisterous locations in Germantown and Franklin as well.
-Each location does some of its own things in terms of menu and entertainment, but they all show sports when you need to catch a game, deck the walls with memorabilia, offer a variety of beers, and serve their own properly smoked meats like wings and pork shoulder.
+Each location does some of its own things in terms of menu and entertainment, but they all show sports games on their multiple TV sets, deck the walls with memorabilia, offer a variety of beers, and serve their own properly smoked meats like wings and pork shoulder.

 Party Fowl (multiple locations)

-Every Sunday, pro football fans can stop by any of Party Fowl’s Nashville-area bars, including the downtown original, to enjoy every live, out-of-market game thanks to NFL Sunday Ticket.
-The massive Donelson location of this combination hot chicken joint and sports bar is a particular game-day favorite, boasting 46 TVs, six sound zones, a dedicated area upstairs for watch parties, and two full bars slinging boozy slushies and Southern fare.
+Every Sunday, pro football fans can stop by any of Party Fowl’s Nashville-area bars — including the downtown original — to enjoy every live, out-of-market game thanks to NFL Sunday Ticket.
+The massive Donelson location of this hot-chicken-sports-bar hybrid is a particular game-day favorite, boasting 46 TVs, six sound zones, a dedicated area upstairs for watch parties, and two full bars slinging boozy slushies and Southern fare.

 Also featured in: